Xamppy/Xamppy/README.md

 # Hello World!, I'm Felipe 👋
 # 💫 About Me:
-🔭 I'm currently working as a Freelancer<br>🌱 Studying at Duoc UC<br>👯 Making the best solutions for all your problems<br>💬 Feel free to contact me
+🔭 I'm currently working as a Freelancer<br>🌱 Studying at Duoc UC<br>👯 Making the best solutions for all your problems<br>💬 Send me a message if you wanna build something!

 # 💻 Tech Stack: